gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy hesitated.
 "Why don't you use it yourself?"

-Patient sighed.
+"It is Makers' work,"
-"It is Makers' work.
+Patient said,
-It only works for organics."
+its tone making its low opinion of the question clear.

 "Oh.
 Well then."